Kognise

 Other things!

 Almost as much as I like engulfing myself in books, I like watching beautiful movies.
 Many of my favorite films are anime-style, including almost everything by Studio Ghibli as well as CoMix Wave Films; my favorite Ghibli movie is probably Nausicaä of the Valley of the Wind.
-Live-action movies that stuck out to me as really great are Dr. Strangelove, Memento, and Lady Bird.
+Live-action movies that stuck out to me as really great are Dr. Strangelove, Memento, and Black Bag.
 I’m also a die-hard fan of the How to Train Your Dragon trilogy.
+I consume actions flicks with great enjoyment, too, and I actually recently started tracking all the movies I’m watching in theaters on a site I built called koggerboxd.

 Some of my favorite books that I can 100% recommend:

-You mightor enjoy a piece of writing I synergized, or perhaps get a kick out of reading some brand guidelines.
+You might enjoy a piece of writing I synergized, or perhaps get a kick out of reading some brand guidelines.

-And as always, feel free to shoot me an email or direct message anytime and for any reason :)
+And as always, feel free to shoot me an email or direct message me anytime, anywhere, and for any reason :)

 Projects!